expectedparrot/edsl/docs/results.rst

    edsl.results.Results.Result

-**Note:** You must have API keys for language models in order to generate your own results.
+**Note:** You must have API keys for language models in order to generate results.
 Please see the :ref:`api_keys` section for instructions on activating :ref:`remote_inference` from your :ref:`coop` account or storing your own API keys.

 For purposes of demonstrating how to unpack and interact with results, we'll use the following code to generate results for a simple survey.